minkiplee/minkiplee.github.io/_pages/about.md

   - /about.html
 ---

 Hello and welcome to my website.
-I am currently a combined BS/MS student in Mathematics at the University of Michigan - Ann Arbor.
+I am currently a research scientist at the University of Michigan - Ann Arbor Department of Mathematics.
+I received my Bachelor's and Master's degree in Mathematics at the University of Michigan - Ann Arbor.
 I am studying mathematical and computational biology under the supervision of Professor [Daniel Forger](https://websites.umich.edu/~forger/).

 Education
 ------